sftpgo/sftpgo-plugin-eventsearch/README.md

       "args": ["serve", "--driver", "postgres"],
       "sha256sum": "",
       "auto_mtls": true
-    },
-    ...
+    }
   ]
 ...
 ```

 With the above example the plugin is configured to connect to PostgreSQL.
 We set the DSN using the `SFTPGO_PLUGIN_EVENTSEARCH_DSN` environment variable.
-You can now use the events search API in SFTPGo.
+You can now search events in SFTPGo using REST API or the WebAdmin UI.

 ## Supported database services